My top-5 research interests are:

 ADEN AO satellite radar pre launch proposal: Understanding

-volcano-earthquake interaction in African Rift Valleys through space
+volcano-earthquake interaction in African Rift Valleys

 geodesy.